 In 2006, our founding seven farms had their first meeting on hay bales in a Lancaster County barn.
 They’d met then out of a clear need: to support local farms in an industry eclipsed by large agribusiness.

-Through a cooperative model, our farmers could coordinate as both growers and decision-makers.
+A cooperative model offered our farmers the opportunity to coordinate as both growers and decision-makers.
 As a result, they could earn the most from their products and have the power to shape their collective future.

 Today, Lancaster Farm Fresh Co-Op (LFFC) represents over 100 member farms.
 We are committed to helping our farmers thrive in their vocations and livelihoods.